-Sections 51-49, 51-287, 51-288 of the General Statutes provide a separate retirement plan for State's Attorneys.
+Sections 51-49, 51-287, and 51-288 of the General Statutes provide a separate retirement plan for State's Attorneys.
 Eligibility for membership in this plan is limited under Section 51-287 to, "Each chief state's attorney, deputy chief state's attorney and state's attorney who elected under the provisions of section 51-278 to be included in the provisions of this section...".
-In accordance with an opinion of the Attorney General, eligibility for participation in the retirement plan is limited to the Chief State's Attorney, two deputies and to those who were State's Attorneys and participants in the plan on June 30, 1973, or who were incumbent State's Attorneys on July 1, 1978, and who were, on June 30, 1973, either Assistant State's Attorneys, chief prosecuting attorneys or deputy chief prosecuting attorneys.
+In accordance with an opinion of the Attorney General, eligibility for participation in the retirement plan is limited to the Chief State's Attorney, two deputies and to those who were State's Attorneys and participants in the plan on June 30, 1973, or who were incumbent State's Attorneys, chief prosecuting attorneys or deputy chief prosecuting attorneys.
 All appointees to these offices who do not meet the eligibility requirements must be members of the State Employees' Retirement System.